Vaishnavi-mocherla/QMNIST_NeuralNet_Training_and_Tuning/README.md

 # QMNIST Neural Network Model Training and Hyperparameter Tuning

+## Access Issue
+As the file is large if you can not access it, click this link : https://nbviewer.org/github/Vaishnavi-mocherla/QMNIST_NeuralNet_Training_and_Tuning/blob/main/Code_Notebook.ipynb

 ## Overview

 This project trains and optimizes a neural network on the QMNIST dataset to classify digits.
 The steps include model setup, performance evaluation, modifications, and hyperparameter tuning to achieve improved accuracy.